TTNApeldoorn/mjs_carrier_pcb/README.md

 * Battery backup: 1200mA LiPo 3.7V pouch
 * AC/DC Power converter: MeanWell IRM-03-05

-In the schematic each component has an OC_xxx attribute with an product number for a supplier, mainly Farnell for the passives, connectors and other small componetents.
+In the schematic each component has an OC_xxx attribute with an product number for a supplier, mainly Farnell for the passives, connectors and other small components.